Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: System Model

 \begin{remark} Due to the fact that $T = T_\mathrm{pull} + T_\mathrm{push}$, the number of pull and push slots are related as follows:

 \end{remark}

-Note that the control signal of the push sub-frame may need to embed a synchronization sequence and the frame structure parameters.
-For simplicity, we further consider the following. \begin{assumption}[Synchronization] We consider that all the nodes periodically turn on the main radio to listen to the control signal of the push sub-frame to acquire synchronization and frame structure information.
-Therefore, all nodes are perfectly synchronized at the frame boundaries and know the frame structure perfectly, i.e., they know $F$, $Q$, $P$, $k_c$, and $\tau$.
-As periodic synchronization tasks are present in most classical push-based communication schemes, we do not consider the overhead and the energy of the synchronization process\footnote{Investigating the impact of clock drifts in the sensors, main radio, and wake-up receiver, as well as imperfections in the synchronization process, is out of the scope of this paper.}. \end{assumption}
+Note that the control signal of the push sub-frame may need to embed a synchronization sequence and the frame structure parameters to let the nodes acquire frame information by periodically turning on the main radio to decode the control signal.
+For simplicity, we further consider the following. \begin{assumption}[Synchronization] All nodes are perfectly synchronized at the frame boundaries and know the frame structure perfectly, i.e., they know $F$, $Q$, $P$, $k_c$, and $\tau$. \end{assumption} As periodic synchronization tasks are present in most classical push-based communication schemes, we do not consider the overhead and the energy of the synchronization process\footnote{Investigating the impact of clock drifts in the sensors, main radio, and wake-up receiver, as well as imperfections in the synchronization process, is out of the scope of this paper.}.